 - And, finally, knowledge of regulation and standards compliance.

 However, the most valuable skill for a CISO is the ability to articulate IT security and technical issues in a non-threatening, clear and actionable manner to non-technical leadership.

-Generally speaking, it is also expected that someone applying for a CISO role is very experienced, with many roles specifying at least 10-plus years in senior risk management roles.
+In general, someone applying for a CISO role is expected to be highly experienced, with many roles asking for at least 10-plus years in security and senior risk management roles.
 However, this also means the role commands a significant salary.

-A CISO employed in the UK can expect to be paid an average salary of £92,000 a year, with many companies also offering additional bonuses and benefits, most often including medical (70%), dental (25%), and vision (17%).
-The average annual bonus for a CISO is around £11,500 in the UK.
+A CISO in the UK can expect to receive an average salary of around £92,000 a year, with a number of organisations offering additional benefits and bonuses, with the most popular being medical (70%), dental (25%), and vision (17%).
+A CISO’s average annual bonus is around £11,500 in the UK.